nygeog/beh_public/meetings/readme.md

 * 9-1 (605) 475-6700 (372835)  code 169-6028

+----##2014-12-02
+###To do before next meeting:
 Student - request.
-ZIP Code park
+ZIP Code or Census Tracts

 Walkability, Park Safety,
 Check in with James, see where he is on the Com.
 District. and see if he can run ZIP code.
 Talk with James.

-Tell Group what we have on the shelf, see maybe MSM, or Community Districts, CEH or etc.
+<strong>Tell Group what we have on the shelf, see maybe MSM, or Community Districts, CEH or etc.</strong>

-----##2014-12-02
 ###Sent out:
 ####Mapping Exclusionary State Policies - State Policy and Latino Health
 * sent maps out for Dr. Hirsch and Morgan Flake